Site icon Downton Abbey Cooks

 When it comes to the quality of bacon, the price may be a good indicator to consider.
 This is because premium quality meat takes time to cure and process, and the ingredients should also be first-rate to meet the finest standards.
 A such, the items usually come at a premium price as well.

 On the other hand, factory-produced bacon is commonly infused with chemicals and artificial flavourings to process the meat faster which affects quality, taste, and cost.
 This is why many consumers observe better flavour in artisanal bacon, which is commonly smoked in the traditional way using custom smoking wood of various types and flavours.
+Research food4less locations near you for the best deals on bacon.
+Don’t be afraid to pay a little more for better quality bacon.

 Choose A Cut According To Use